-Each student is required to complete an Ambulatory Care, Acute Care, Community, and Institutional APPE to be selected from the list below.
+Each student is required to complete an Ambulatory Care, Acute Care, Community, and Institutional APPE.
 In addition, each student is required to complete five (5) elective APPEs to be selected from the list below.

-\ The 4 Digit Code represents the number of weekly hours of lectures, laboratory, clinical site, and the course credit hours consecutively

-\\ A list of APPEs is provided below, the required four APPEs focus on Ambulatory Care, Acute Care, Community, and Institutional
+- The 4 Digit Code represents the number of weekly hours of lectures, laboratory, clinical site, and the course credit hours consecutively - A list of APPEs is provided below, the required four APPEs focus on Ambulatory Care, Acute Care, Community, and Institutional

-\\List of APPEs
+List of APPEs